 Roll forming is the most efficient process for high volume shelf production.
 But other methods exist for lower quantities or specialized shelf types:

-- Fabrication – Hand cutting and welding shelf uprights and supports allows fully custom designs.
+- Fabrikasyon – Hand cutting and welding shelf uprights and supports allows fully custom designs.
 Useful for heavy duty shelves in low volumes.
 Higher cost.

 - Press brake forming – Sheet metal is progressively bent on a press brake to create shelves.
 Limited automation and higher cost than roll forming.

-- Stamping – Good for mass producing shelves with holes and notches in a single hit.
+- Damgalama – Good for mass producing shelves with holes and notches in a single hit.
 High tooling costs restrict flexibility.
 Mostly used for shelf brackets.

 - Extruding – Hot or cold extrusion can produce specialized shelf profiles.
 Limited to softer metals like aluminum.
 Higher cost than roll forming.